 Chopping up drums

 General drum programming

 Pete Rock is a legendary producer and rapper responsible for many '90s classics.
-The MPC he plays has that warm raw sound with was perfect for the 90's Hip Hop music.
-However, the newer models have a more crisp sound, but can't still be used for hip hop just the same.
-There are many hip hop producers who use newer equipment but still maintain that dirty sound.
+The MPC he plays has that warm raw sound that was perfect for the '90s hip-hop sound.
+The newer models have a more crisp sound, however, but can still be used for hip-hop just the same.
+There are many hip-hop producers who use newer equipment but still maintain that dirty sound.
 Check out the video below for a demonstration of his skill on the machine.

-I did a studio session the other day but have no drummer so we used somebody who had a Laptop and a Maschine, it was awesome.
-At first, he played the beats live, and then recorded it, became hands-free and rap freestyled to the track.
-I played the keys, and a had a live bass player and a female vocalist.
+I did a studio session the other day but have no drummer.
+So we used somebody who had a laptop and a Maschine—it was awesome.
+At first, he played the beats live and then recorded it, which then became hands-free and able to be rap freestyled to the track.
+I played the keys and had a live bass player and a female vocalist.
 A really good session and a live drummer wasn't even needed.

-The Maschine user also likes to use DAW so he used a combination of the two but he agrees that physical pads are best for drumming out ideas.
+The Maschine user also likes to use a DAW, so he used a combination of the two—but he agrees that physical pads are best for drumming out ideas.

-If you have decent sound libraries you could make a whole track using Maschine alone.
+If you have decent sound libraries, you could make a whole track using the Maschine alone.
 I've heard some results and it sounded very professional.

-The Push is an MPC type input hardware interface to be used with the DAW Ableton live.
+The Push is an MPC-type input hardware interface to be used with the DAW Ableton Live.
 There are no onboard sounds, everything is controlled by the PC or MAC.
-It is very interesting the way the pads light up in different colors and extremely fun to use.
+It is very interesting the way the pads light up in different colors, and it is extremely fun to use.